833.200.0213

 3. What is an example of average inventory method?

-Let’s say a retail store starts a month with 100 units of a product at $10 each and purchases 50 more units during the month at $12 each.
-To calculate the average cost of inventory, you add the total cost of beginning inventory and purchases, which is (100 * $10) + (50 * $12) = $1,000 + $600 = $1,600.
-Then, divide this total cost by the total number of units, which is $1,600 / 150 units = $10.67 per unit.
-This average cost is used for valuing inventory and calculating the cost of goods sold.
+Let’s say a retail store starts the month with 100 units of a product at $10 each and purchases 50 more units at $12 each during the month.
+To calculate the average cost of inventory, add the total cost of beginning inventory and purchases: (100 * $10) + (50 * $12) = $1,000 + $600 = $1,600.
+Then divide the total cost by the total number of units: $1,600 / 150 units = $10.67 per unit.
+This average cost is used to value inventory and calculate cost of goods sold.

 Photo of author